MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/assess.md

 * Your SQL Server instance is connected to Azure Arc.
 Follow these the instructions to [onboard your SQL Server instance to  Arc-enabled SQL Server](connect.md).

 * The MMA extension is installed and configured on the machine.
 Follow these the instructions to [Install Microsoft Monitoring Agent (MMA)](configure-advanced-data-security.md#install-microsoft-monitoring-agent-mma).
+For more information, see [Log Analytics Agent](https://docs.microsoft.com/azure/azure-monitor/platform/log-analytics-agent).

 * You reviewed the SQL Server document at [Services Hub On-Demand Assessments Prerequisites](https://docs.microsoft.com/services-hub/health/assessment-prereq-docs#on-demand-assessment-prerequisite-documents).